 RCM is committed to equal opportunities and aim to make sure that all our members are treated fairly and equally.
 We welcome nominations from all sections of the midwifery community.

-Successful applicants will receive their Fellowship at the ZV Memorial event 11th March 2020 in Leeds
+Successful applicants will receive their Fellowship at the ZV Memorial event 16th March 2021 in Birmingham.

 Eligibility criteria for admission to Fellowship are: